Gorge Towns to Trails

 Hood River to The Dalles Trail:An opportunity for a 20-mile trail connecting the Historic Columbia River Highway State Trail, Mosier Plateau, Tom McCall Preserve, Seven Mile Hill and the Columbia Gorge Discovery Center, as well as the communities of Hood River, Mosier, and The Dalles.
 The already-completed section from the town of Mosier’s Pocket Park up to our land trust property, the Mosier Plateau trail, is one step of the way to completing this segment!

 - Mosier wineries and farms are working to help close the gap needed to connect Mosier to The Dalles, hoping to create a wine/farm loop trail.

 - Watch a three-minute Grant's Getaways segment from Spring 2017 about Gorge Towns to Trails featuring Mosier Plateau and Mosier businesses.

 Lyle Cherry Orchard Loops:The Lyle Cherry Orchard, our 515-acre land trust property above Lyle, Washington, will be undergoing a transformation in the coming months.
 More than four miles of trail will be re-routed and added to the existing five-mile trail system.
+(Click on the map to see an enlarged version.)
 Two new loops are planned – one to highlight the site of the long-abandoned namesake cherry orchard and another that wraps around the iconic “Lyle” sign.
 The trail additions are the product of seven years of careful planning, public engagement and trail plotting.
 The long-term goal is to connect the trail into Lyle as a key component of Gorge Towns to Trails.

 Our project partner Washington Trails Association will hold weekend-long work parties where you can join for a weekend of camping and trail building, or for a single day.